MicrosoftDocs/bot-docs/articles/nodejs/getstarted.md

 ms.reviewer:
 ROBOTS: Index, Follow
 ---
-# Create a bot with the Bot Builder SDK for Node.js
+# Create a bot with the Bot Builder

 The <a href="https://github.com/Microsoft/BotBuilder" target="_blank">Bot Builder SDK for Node.js</a> is a powerful framework for constructing bots that can handle both freeform interactions and more guided ones where the possibilities are explicitly shown to the user.